 Ernest Arthur St George Bedbrook died of illness on this day in 1918

-In July 1904, he married Myra Gwendoline Russell (née Stares).
+In July 1904, he married Myra Gwendoline Russell (née Stares) at Portchester.
 They went on to have two sons, Gerald born in May 1907 and Basil born in March 1911.

 In 1911, the family of four lived at 5 St. Peter’s Road, Harborne, Birmingham with three servants: a maternity nurse, nurse (domestic) and cook.
 At the time Ernest was working as a consulting engineer for the India Office.

-He was gazetted 2nd Lieut South Wales Borderers in May 1915 and later transferred to the Woolwich Arsenal.
+He was gazetted 2nd Lieut South Wales Borderers in May 1915 and trained with the 9th (Reserve) Battalion before moving to employment at Woolwich Arsenal from September that year.

 Major Ernest Arthur St George Bedbrook, South Wales Borderers